South Korea, China, Japan Vow To Ramp Up Cooperation In Rare Summit - UrduPoint

 But China, North Korea's most important ally and economic benefactor, remained notably silent on the issue, with Premier Li not mentioning it during the briefing.

-In a joint statement issued after the talks, the countries used language that has been deployed many times before to reaffirm their commitment to the "denuclearisation of the Korean Peninsula", adding that peace "serves our common interest and is our common responsibility".
+In a joint statement issued after the talks, the countries reaffirmed their commitment to the "denuclearisation of the Korean Peninsula", adding that peace "serves our common interest and is our common responsibility".

-As a permanent member of the UN Security Council, China has previously condemned North Korea's nuclear tests and supported sanctions aimed at curbing its weapons development.
+North Korea hit back immediately, saying in a statement by a foreign ministry spokesperson that "to discuss the denuclearisation of the Korean peninsula today constitutes a grave political provocation."

-In recent years, as China's relations with the United States have deteriorated, it has increasingly obstructed Washington-led efforts to impose stricter sanctions on the North.
+Any talk of denuclearisation would "violate the constitutional position of our country as a nuclear weapons state," said the statement, carried by the official Korean Central news Agency.

 Recent Stories